yunuskilicdev/todoAppServerless/README.md

+# Capstone

+Writing client side is very complicated and irrelevant of the course focus.
+So I contunied with existing codebase.

+I added some enhancements and features.

+Previously attachment url was set while creating todo.

+But know, event driven architecture was used to set attachment url.

+After uploading image to S3 bucket.
+Bucket sends message to SNS topic.

+A lambda function is triggered when a notification comes to the SNS topic.

+This lambda function transcode original images and puts the thumbnail to another S3 bucket.

+Then updates todo's attachment url with thumbnail.

+So client side fetch thumbnail images which is more storage and network efficient.

+Also elasticsearch added to the project.

+After creating a todo item, current handler publish a message to the another SNS Topic.

+This TODO_CREATION event is being listened by another lambda function.

+This lambda function index coming event's message which is a todo item.

+I used SNS topic to transmit message because if you index inside creatotodo handler user needs to wait indexing.

+But event driven approach comes and saves us.

+Finally another lambda function added which returns items from elasticsearch.

+Postman collection was updated.

+Sample of get elasticsearch

+curl --location --request GET 'https://8ajz64fv4m.execute-api.eu-west-1.amazonaws.com/dev/todos/elastic?query=veli' \
+--header 'Authorization: Bearer ABCXASDASDAS...'

 # Serverless TODO

 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.